 |juice of 2 lemons

-Preparation time: 15 minutes Cooking time: 35–40 minutes tin needed: a traybake or roasting tin, 30 x 23 x 4 cm (12 x 9 x 11/2 in)
+You will need a traybake or roasting tin, 30 x 23 x 4 cm (12 x 9 x 1½ in).

 1. Cut a rectangle of non-stick baking parchment to fit the tin.
 Grease the tin and then line with the paper, pushing it neatly into the corners.
 Preheat the oven to 160°C/ 325°F/Gas Mark 3.
 Measure all the ingredients for the traybake into a large bowl and beat well for about 2 minutes, until well blended;

 2. Bake in the middle of the oven for 35–40 minutes, until the traybake springs back when pressed lightly with a finger in the centre and is beginning to shrink away from the sides of the tin.
 Allow to cool in the tin for a few minutes, then lift the cake out of the tin still in the lining paper.
 Carefully remove the paper and put the cake on to a wire rack placed over a tray (to catch drips of the topping).

 3. To make the crunchy topping, mix the granulated sugar and lemon juice in a small bowl to give a runny consistency.
 Spoon this mixture evenly over the traybake while it is still just warm.
 Cut into 30 squares when cold.